Skip to Content

 How to Store Churros

-I am a fan of Spanish churros, but the recipe indeed takes a bit of work and there are times when we want to eat them without having to cook them.
+I am a fan of Spanish churros, but this authentic churro recipe indeed takes a bit of work and there are times when we want to eat them without having to cook them.

 Fortunately, one thing you can do is make churros ahead and store them in the freezer or refrigerator to enjoy them later.
 Next, I will give you some tips on how to do it in each case.